agent-0028/sinatra-sandbox/README.md

 * Run `docker-compose stop`

 Now that this is all done, time to take a break.
-This will nicely shut down the container without deleting any of the build artifacts???
+This will nicely shut down the container without deleting any of the build artifacts.

 ## Daily Operations